jiwomdf/Scope-Storage-Utility/README.md

 [![](https://jitpack.io/v/jiwomdf/EasyImageLibrary.svg)](https://jitpack.io/#jiwomdf/EasyImageLibrary)

-# EasyImageLibrary
+# ImageHarpaLibrary
-EasyImageLibrary is a library to help you converting and managing your image. <br>
+ImageHarpaLibrary is a library to help you converting and managing your image. <br>
 the benefit of this library are
 1. easy to use <br>
 2. provide synchronous & asynchronous solution <br>